-If you haven’t already noticed Albania’s prices are crazy cheap compared to the rest of Europe.
+If you haven’t already noticed Albania’s prices are crazy cheap compared to the rest of Europe to tourists.
 A hostel will cost you next to nothing and so will your meals.
-It’s the perfect place if you want to explore and spend next to no money at all.
+It’s the perfect place if you want to explore somewhere that’s affordable.

 - A loaf of bread – 60 LEK (€0.44)

 - A draught beer – 150 LEK (€1.10)